Maelstrom-rust part 1 - The beginning

 The workload would define the Requests the node would accept.
 At first glance, this seems like a great idea, but if you look at it for more than 20 seconds you'll notice that:

-I was, once again, imposing constraints through my API that did not exist on the underlying protocol.
+I was, once again, imposing constraints through my API that did not exist in the underlying protocol.

 c.
-The final handler was highly sophisticated, but it introduced a whole array of technical constraints that I frankly have no sanity to deal with.
+The final handler was highly sophisticated, but it introduced a whole array of technical constraints that I honestly have not enough sanity to deal with.

 At the end of the day, I was trying to define something by applying constraints, instead of letting it be defined by what it does and does not do.